Wyoming Whiskey Trip Reports

 ~ Lupine Meadows Trailhead ~

 The Lupine Meadows Trailhead is named the after the purple colored Silver Lupine flowers which are a common sight in the adjacent meadows.
 Besides being the most popular trailhead for Grand Teton climbers it's also a popular trailhead to several lakes.
 There's also an unmarked trailhead for Teewinot Mountain that's north of the vault toilets.
-Besides climbers and hikers, you'll probably share the meadows with elk and antelope in the morning.
+Besides climbers and hikers, you may see elk and antelope in the morning.
 Maybe a moose or fox.
 Possibly deer or a bear.
-By the way, the garter snake is probably the only snake you'll ever see in Teton County.
+By the way, the garter snake is probably the only snake you'll ever see in Jackson Hole.

 Hanging out in Lupine Meadows below Teewinot